Connecticut DUI Defense

 Drunk driving affects thousands of people each year, and Connecticut law enforcement is always ready to crack down on suspected offenders.
 In their effort to get dangerous drivers off the road, some police officers are quick to arrest and book someone on drunk driving charges.
 If you have been arrested, you may be severely prosecuted and face serious penalties.
 It is important that after you are taken into custody you contact a DUI defense attorney from Bayer & Black, P.C. as soon as you can.
 Our legal team is prepared to provide you with the best possible representation to ensure that you receive the best outcome for your case.

-Completing The Alcohol Education Program Can Help Keep Your Record Clean
+Completing the Impaired Driver Intervention Program Can Help Keep Your Record Clean

 If you have never been convicted of driving under the influence (DUI) in Connecticut or any other state, you may be eligible for this program which will keep your record clean if successfully completed.
 You are eligible for this program once every 10 years.
 Granting the program is within the court’s discretion.